ronnm-veeam/VBR-RestAPI-Simple-Dashboard/README.md

 # Veeam RestAPI Simple Dashboard

-**This repository contains the PHP source code for this simple web dashboard.**
+**This repository contains the PHP source code for a Veeam Backup & Replication (VBR) dashboard.**

-This simple PHP website leverages the Veeam Backup & Replication (VBR) v11+ RestAPI to display a simple dashboard consisting of Veeam-managed servers, backup repositories, backup jobs and backups.
+This PHP website leverages the VBR v11+ RestAPI to display a simple dashboard consisting of Veeam-managed servers, backup repositories, backup jobs and backups.

 ## 📗 Documentation